First West Yorkshire: Bradford

 First Bradford operate buses in Bradford and surrounding areas.

 Bradford's flagship services are the Leeds to Bradford 72 and express X6 services, which run via Bowling Back Lane depot.
-However, the 72 route was ran by Bramley depot until 2019.
+However, the 72 route was run by Bramley depot until late 2018 where operations transferred over to Back Bowling Lane depot in Bradford.
 In 2012, refurbished former ftr Wright StreetCar articulated buses operated route 72.
-These were withdrawn in July 2016 and replaced by a fleet of double-deck Wright StreetDeck vehicles delivered in both the standard Olympia livery for route 72 and a route-branded dark blue and gold livery for the X6.
-Route 72 was initially operated by First Leeds but is now operated by First Bradford.
-These StreetDecks have since been replaced by a newer batch in a 2-tone blue livery as shown in the adjacent photo, cascading the older StreetDecks to city routes.
+These were withdrawn in July 2016 and replaced by a fleet of double-deck Wright StreetDeck vehicles delivered in both Olympia for route 72 and the distinctive Olympia-Express livery the X6.

-In March 2022, ahead of the start of Bradford's Clean Air Zone later that year, First Bradford launched the City of Bradford branding, which was first applied to 28 new Wright StreetDecks delivered for service on the X6, 72 and X11, replacing older StreetDecks.
-Other buses at Bowling Back Lane were repainted into the City of Bradford livery, This was followed by 11 new City of Bradford-branded Wright StreetLites entering service in the summer, whilst a rollout of the new two-tone blue livery is currently underway for pre-existing fleet vehicles based at Bradford depot.
-The ZEBRA bid plans to bring new electric buses to West Yorkshire, including First Bradford in early 2023.
+In March 2022, ahead of the start of Bradford's Clean Air Zone later that year, First Bradford launched the City of Bradford branding, which was first applied to 28 new Wright StreetDeck Ultroliners delivered for service on the X6, 72 and X11, replacing older 2016 and 2017 StreetDecks and StreetDeck Micro Hybrids.
+This was followed by 11 new City of Bradford-branded Wright StreetLite Max Ultroliners entering service in the summer, whilst some pre-existing fleet vehicles based at Bradford Bowling Back Lane depot were painted in the 2-tone blue livery.
+Like with First Leeds, the City of Bradford livery is dropped in favour of the new Ultraviolet scheme.